3dbeb41841bfbfcc24d55143816cf7f1/express-security-with-passport/readme.md

 });
 ```

 So this code is actually a bit simpler than what we had.
 We are leveraging the fact that an authenticated user session will populate a `global.currentUser` and now we just need to get the todos from the `currentUser` and pass those into the `render` function.
+This works because our Todos are an embedded array!

 ### Securing the TODOs NEW Route